kaiwah/cell-simulation/README.md

   * When the maximum rows and columns exceed a certain amount, the application will lag due to the amount of DOM rendering

+#Possible Improvements:#

+In order to combat against the rendering lag issues, instead of using DOM elements to represent each "cell", we can create nodes to represent each cell and assign it a virtual position.

+The virtual position is then rendered via absolute positioning.
+Thus we do not need to render each "cell" block, only the alive cells.